 For many years a contribution to DSNAME has been a fixed amount of DKK 1,500 excl.
 VAT, but with declining revenues on conferences and ads in this publication, DSNAME has been forced to rely on your contributions in order to be able to carry out our activities.
 The Board has therefore deemed it necessary to ask for increased contributions.
 Consequently, as of January 1st 2017, we will introduce the terms Contributor and Main Contributor.

 Main Contributors will be companies with 50 employees or more and the contribution will be DKK 10,000 excl.
 VAT.
-The Main Contributors will be mentioned on our website and in this publication (off cause you may opt-out of the mentioning).
+The Main Contributors will be mentioned on our website, in our publication (off cause you may opt-out of the mentioning) and on a roll up at our events.
 I hope we will have your understanding for the increase, and will continue to support our activities.

 We are committed to spearhead communication about development and research within the field of Navel Architecture and Marine Engineering – from your feedback we know that the events are well received, professionally performed and relevant.
 We appreciate your feedback and through our work we commit ourselves to continue delivering a first class program for the spring season!